dangershony/StratisBitcoinFullNode/Documentation/sidechain.md

 This proposal is based on the Blockstream two-way peg and drivechain.

-**In this spec we describe a way to move coins between two chains using miners vote.**
+**In this document we describe a way to move coins between two chains using miners to vote on validity of withdrawals.**

 ##### Miners will vote on two types of messages:
 1. Adding a sidechain